sendahug/send-hug-backend/CONTRIBUTING.md

 Pull requests are welcome in this project.
 When submitting a bug-related PR, make sure to:
 - Include a link to the issue, if your PR is a fix for a reported bug (from our repo's open issues).
 - Include information about the bug itself, the behaviour you expected, the circumstances around the appearance of this bug, how you fixed it, and any other relevant data in the PR description.
-- Give the PR an informative title.
+- Give the PR an informative title (guidance below).
+- Add a changelog entry (guidance below).

 Also, make sure that your code:
 - Is properly documented.